 The design of this program promotes learning both in and out of the classroom.
 Our goal, is that interludes will provide you will additional skills and experiences to bring into your coursework, practice experience and internships, and eventually, throughout your professional career.
 This type of programming is also a component to maintain our accreditation through the Council on Education for Public Health (CEPH).
-In compliance with CEPH, the Office of Academic Services provides programming to cover Career Advising, Academic Advising, Practice Experience (service learning and community engagement through service projects), and the preparation for the integrated learning experience for students.
+In compliance with CEPH, the Office of Academic Services provides programming to cover Career Advising, Academic Advising, and Practice Experience (service learning and community engagement through service projects).

 When are the interludes?